History of Kennett Township

 About the Land

-The present land area that comprises Kennett Township was originally part of a 30,000 acre tract conveyed by William Penn to his children, William Jr. and Letitia.
-The tract known as Stenning Manor, surveyed by Henry Hollingsworth in 1701, included the land within the present boundaries of Kennett Square Borough, the Townships of New Garden, Pennsbury, and Pocopson, and several thousand acres in present day New Castle County, DE.
+The land area that forms Kennett Township today was originally encompassed within a 30,000-acre tract conveyed by William Penn to his children, William Jr. and Letitia.
+This tract, known as Stenning Manor and surveyed by Henry Hollingsworth in 1701, extended across what is now Kennett Square Borough, as well as the Townships of New Garden, Pennsbury, and Pocopson.
+Additionally, it included several thousand acres within present-day New Castle County, DE.

 Settlers

-It is difficult to say who the first white settlers in the Township might have been, but it is known the Lenape Indians are native to the area.
-Indian Hannah, who has been called the "last of the Lenni-Lenapes," was born just north of the junction of U.S. Route 1 and PA Route 52.
-She lived and worked among the white settlers of the community and died in 1803.
-Although she is buried near Embreeville, a marker is on the grounds of the Chester County Tourist and Convention Bureau at Longwood.
+The origins of the Township's earliest settlers are shrouded in uncertainty, but historical records confirm the presence of the Lenape Indians in the area.
+Notably, Indian Hannah, often referred to as the "last of the Lenni-Lenapes," was born just north of the junction of U.S. Route 1 and PA Route 52.
+She lived harmoniously among the white settlers, contributing to the community until her passing in 1803.
+Although her final resting place is near Embreeville, a marker commemorates her legacy at the Chester County Tourist and Convention Bureau at Longwood.

-The first recorded mention of Kennett Township was in February of 1705, when Henry Pierce, the Township constable, appeared in court.
-Pennsbury Township was established in 1770, in response to a petition requesting that Kennett Township be divided into East and West Kennett Township for the purpose of better representation.
+The first documented reference to Kennett Township dates back to February of 1705, when Henry Pierce, the Township constable, made an appearance in court.
+In 1770, Pennsbury Township was established following a petition advocating for the division of Kennett Township into East and West Kennett Township, aiming to enhance representation within the community.

 Borough of Kennett Square